 All blocks include the Advanced setting, where you can add a CSS class.

 Headings get their own block.
-It’s represented by the letter T in the list.
+It’s represented by the letter H in the list (until the most recent WordPress update, it was represented by the letter T. Glad they’ve changed it as it’s now less confusing.)
 Or, just start typing, then change the Paragraph block to a Heading.

 It’s super easy to add an image.